/

 The Missing Scenes: Why "Faithful" Matters

 The main pitch to hardcore fans is "We are putting back what the movies cut."
-Here is what is confirmed to be on the storyboard:
+Here are major book elements fans expect (and some reports suggest may appear), but HBO hasn't published an official scene list:

 Peeves the Poltergeist

 The agent of chaos was cut from the films to save CGI money.
-In the show, he is essential for the atmosphere of Hogwarts.
+Peeves is being reported as planned for the series, essential for the atmosphere of Hogwarts.

 S.P.E.W.

 Hermione's activist arc was deleted from the movies, which hurt her character development.
-The show will fully explore the ethics of house-elves.
+Fans expect the show to fully explore the ethics of house-elves.

 The Gaunt Family